wtfutil/wtf/_site/content/modules/clocks.md

 Values: `alphabetical` or `chronological`. `alphabetical` will sort in acending order by `key`, `chronological` will sort in ascending order by date/time.

+`timeFormat` <br />
+The format of the time string for all clocks. <br />
+Values: Any valid Go time layout which is handled by <a href="https://golang.org/pkg/time/#Time.Format">Time.Format</a>.
+Defaults to 15:04 MST.